drmikehenry/install-linux/install-linux.md

 ## FEDORA Initial Installation

-- Boot from Live CD image (live) or Network Install image (net).
+- Boot from Live CD image LIVE or Network Install image NET.

 - If any kernel options are required:

-  - (live) At "Start Fedora Workstation Live" option, press Tab key to edit kernel options.
+  - LIVE: At "Start Fedora Workstation Live" option, press Tab key to edit kernel options.
-  - (net) At "Install or upgrade Fedora" option, press Tab key to edit kernel options.
+  - NET: At "Install or upgrade Fedora" option, press Tab key to edit kernel options.
   - Append any required kernel options for boot (e.g., `nox2apic`).

 - Custom partitioning:

-  - (live) Just run a terminal in the GUI.
+  - LIVE: Just run a terminal in the GUI.
-  - (net) Press Alt-F2 and login as root to get a shell.
+  - NET: Press Alt-F2 and login as root to get a shell.

   Then follow custom partitioning instructions using `mdadm` et al.

-- (live) When prompted, choose "Install to Hard Drive".
+- LIVE: When prompted, choose "Install to Hard Drive".

 - Choose English (United States).